Welcome to the Brain Injury Resource Center of Wisconsin

 Our Organization – All About Us

-To ensure that Wisconsin is always receiving the highest quality personalized Resource Facilitation Services, please consider donating to the Brain Injury Resource Center of Wisconsin, Inc. today.
+To ensure that Wisconsin always receives the highest quality personalized Resource Facilitation Services please consider donating to the Brain Injury Resource Center of Wisconsin, Inc. today.
 Every dollar is not just a donation, but an investment in your community; one survivor, one family, and one friend at a time.
 Donations are tax-deductible as allowed by law.

 Bari’s Story